 New ARC Article Finds Fault With Pediatric Organization's Support for Circumcision, Provoking its Formal Response

 We issued a press release on March 16 announcing a new article appearing on March 18 by Steven and Robert Van Howe that criticizes the American Academy of Pediatrics' (AAP's) position on male circumcision.
 Our article, leading off the latest issue of the Journal of Medical Ethics, provoked the AAP into taking the unusual step of filing an ill-fated response in the pages of the same journal.
 Steven has a second article in the same issue analyzing male circumcision as a violation of human rights.
 The entire issue is devoted to the subject of male circumcision and also includes a solo contribution from Bob Van Howe and another from Robert Darby.
+Our lead article was the 12th most cited paper from any bioethics journal in 2013, according to the Bioethics Research Library at Georgetown University.

 Attorneys for the Rights of the Child